backbeatmedia/nexrender-action-s3-cache/README.md

 ## Usage

-When creating your render job provide this module in the `predownload` action:
+When creating your render job provide this module in the `predownload` action only:

 ## Additional Params
 The usual S3 parameters are required.
-The instance role must include permissions to PUT GET and LIST the bucket, and the bucket policy must grant access to the instance
+The instance role must include permissions to PUT GET and LIST the bucket, and the bucket policy must grant access to the instance.
+You can include credentials in the `config` element, however best practice is to use an IAM instance role.

 ```js
 // job.json